sysdiglabs/charts/charts/sysdig/README.md

 * custom

-By setting "custom" or any value other than the ones defined above, you can create your own custom profile to match your requirements by setting the appropriate values in `resources` object.
+To set your own resource requests and limits to any values other than the ones defined above, you need to set `resourceProfile == custom` and then add specific values for `resources.*` to match your requirements by setting the appropriate values in the `resources` object.

 See [Tuning Sysdig Agent](https://docs.sysdig.com/en/tuning-sysdig-agent.html) for more info.